roytang/blog/content/notes/2012/01/c3hebqe/index.md

 - gaming
 ---

-At the very least, I will not be buying (nor pirating) ME3 on release, and will first see how the feedback online goes.\n
+At the very least, I will not be buying (nor pirating) ME3 on release, and will first see how the feedback online goes.